artificialstarlight/sarcasm-detector/README.md

 # Predict Sarcasm using Python and Machine Learning
 This Python script uses Machine Learning to determine whether a given text input is either sarcastic or not sarcastic.
 It was trained using a dataset of 1.3 million Reddit comments.

+The text input for this program should ideally be brief, like a social media comment.
+This program is meant for detecting sarcasm in social media comments.

+Do note that it is not always 100% correct.
+Some cases of human sarcasm depend on additional context, body language, emoji, and other such things which this program does not take into account.

 # Examples
 See ```example-screenshot.PNG``` for a screenshot with example input and outputs.